 What does DWT think should be done about bovine TB?

 DWT believes the government should be focussing all efforts on trialling and licensing injectable cattle vaccine, better biosecurity on farms, effective cattle movement controls and improved TB testing (current testing is inaccurate – up to 1 in 5 infected cows are mistakenly cleared as TB-free and returned to the herd, thus potentially infecting further animals).

 We believe a coordinated, sustained programme of badger vaccination would make a significant and viable contribution towards any bTB eradication strategy by reducing transmission between wildlife and cattle.
 Vaccination of badgers is a more cost effective approach than culling.

-What action will DWT take if a cull is licensed in Devon?
+What action does DWT take when cull licences are issued in Devon?

-Devon Wildlife Trust will not permit culling on any of our reserves.
+Devon Wildlife Trust does not permit culling on any of our nature reserves.

 DWT is a member of the local Bovine TB Eradication Group and is also working nationally to promote a wide range of solutions to help eradicate the disease.

 How can better solutions be found to the problem of bovine TB?